-Community investment
+Community impact

-In recognition of the increased cost of living and market volatility, we continue to support energy affordability initiatives for our customers in Alberta and Maine.
-In 2023, we invested \$3.8 million in community support, with a primary focus on funding to partner agencies to support energy affordability programs including essential needs funding, energy efficiency education and conservation programs.
+While energy costs have declined from recent years, overall cost of living remains high.
+We continue to have an important role in helping our customers through community support.
+In 2024, we invested \$4.3 million in community support in Alberta and Maine, with a primary focus on funding partner agencies to support energy affordability programs including essential needs funding, energy efficiency education and conservation programs.